Terrance B. Lettsome International Airport: Passenger

-In addition to the above air carriers, InterCaribbean Airways currently operates a small hub at the airport with scheduled passenger service flown with Embraer EMB-120 Brasilia turboprop aircraft to Antigua, Dominica, Providenciales, St. Maarten (seasonal service), San Juan, PR and Santo Domingo.

 Historically, in 1986 the airport had scheduled passenger jet service operated by British Caribbean Airways, with direct flights to Miami.
 British Caribbean operated a British Aerospace BAe 146-100 jetliner.
 This was only jet service operated into Tortola at that time.

 The proposed return of jet service to Miami

 Thirty years after the short-lived British Caribbean Airways offered jet service to Miami utilizing British Aerospace BAe 146-100 aircraft, Tortola-based BVI Airways announced the start of new nonstop Miami service using Avro RJ100 jet airliners with this aircraft being a later version of the Bae 146 jet.
 However the new service never flew, and BVI Airways is now presumed to be defunct having laid off all of its staff shortly before Hurricane Irma stuck in 2017.

-American Airlines has announced it will initiate new nonstop jet service between Tortola and Miami on June 1, 2023 with these flights being operated by its American Eagle code sharing affiliate with Embraer 175 regional jets.
+American Airlines began nonstop jet service between Tortola and Miami in June 2023 with flights operated by American Eagle Embraer 175 regional jets.
+The service began with a single daily seasonal flight, but has grown to several daily frequencies that operate year-round.